Our collective vision

 At Collective, we understand that clinical data is more than ones and zeroes.
 Every piece represents an actual person—often the most vulnerable among us.

 We’re in this to make a difference,

 working together to close the communication gaps that undermine patient care.

 Our history guides our future

-Patti’s passion and dedication is passed to each of us as we continue to pursue her vision.
+Patti’s passion and dedication lives in each of us as we continue to pursue her vision.

 I’m helping put a man on the moon

 In 1961, John F. Kennedy visited NASA headquarters for the first time.
-Along his tour, he met engineers, mathematicians, and astronauts, but one janitor left a lasting impression.
-When Kennedy asked what he did at NASA, he answered proudly, “Well, Mr. President, I’m helping put a man on the moon.”
+During his tour, he met engineers, mathematicians, and astronauts, but one janitor left a lasting impression.
+When Kennedy asked what he did at NASA, the janitor answered proudly, “Well, Mr. President, I’m helping put a man on the moon.”

 He understood the importance of his small part in achieving a great vision.

 At Collective, every role—from entry level to CEO—matters in achieving our vision.
-Each of us realizes the impact we can have on the lives of the patients we’re responsible for
+The work completed by each employee impacts the effect we have on the patients we serve.